-Awarding tenure to a faculty member is among the most important decisions the College makes, one which inevitably necessitates prospective judgments.
-Every tenurial decision is predicated upon the likelihood that an individual's performance to date truly augurs the quality of his or her future performance, and must look ahead as well to the future needs of departments and special programs with an eye to shifts in enrollments and students' interests, to maintaining balance and distribution in range of experience and fields of specialization, and to allowing room for development.
+Awarding tenure to a faculty member is among the most important decisions the Collegecollege makes, on Formatted: Normal, Indent: Left: 0.25", Right: -0.5", Don't whichthat inevitably necessitates prospective judgments.
+Every tenurial decision is predicated upon the likelihoo add space between paragraphs of the same style, Tab stops: that an individual's performance to date truly augurs the quality of his or her future performance, and must loo 0.56", Left ahead as well to the future needs of departments and special programs with an eye to shifts in enrollments and students' interests, to maintaining balance and distribution in range of experience and fields of specialization, and to allowing room for development.
 However, anything like a quota or maximum number of tenured faculty invoked as a criterion reduces decision-making to routine clerical work and flies in the face of AAUP guidelines.
-Along with the AAUP, Skidmore believes that the quality of those who receive tenure is more germane to realizing the educational goals of the College than is the quantity of faculty who are tenured.
+Along with AAUP, Skidmore believes that the quality of those who receive tenure is more germane to realizing the educational goals of the Collegecollege than is the quantity of faculty who are tenured.